fpgaprince/rtd/docs/source/hdl.rst

 record
 #########################
 Define/create them in the packages.
-Can be used as a type of signal.
+Can be used as a type of signal that is a collection of signals.

 .. code-block:: vhdl
   :linenos: